 On first scan, if the duties are outside of a valid range, assign Pump 1 to Duty 1 and Pump 2 to Duty 2.

 The AOI will then evaluate manual duty assignment.
 The only check on manual duty assignment is that the pump assignments to each duty must be unique.
-If this check fails then an error occurs then the setpoints are updated.
+If this check fails, then an error occurs and the setpoints are not updated.
 Otherwise, the new duty assignments will be applied.

 The AOI will then evaluate ACP setpoints.
 The following validation is performed:

 The difference between the Start and Stop Setpoints for a given Duty Pump must be positive and greater than or equal to an allowable span programmed in the PLC.
-The Difference between the Duty 2 and Duty 1 start septoints must also be positive and greater than or equal to the allowable span programmed in the PLC.
+The Difference between the Duty 2 and Duty 1 start setpoints must also be positive and greater than or equal to the allowable span programmed in the PLC.

 The Start and Stop setpoints for a given duty pump must be unique, and the Duty 1 and Duty 2 start setpoints must be unique.